 The Receiver has possession and control of 7,582,850 unrestricted shares of stock in Bonds.com.
-As of July 20, 2011, the shares are valued at approximately \$682,457 (\$0.09 per share of common stock).
+As of December 13, 2011, the shares are valued at approximately \$530,799.50 (\$0.07 per share of common stock).
 For more information regarding how the Receiver obtained these shares, please refer to prior Interim Reports.

 At this time, the stocks are thinly traded and their realizable value is highly dependent upon the success of the company in the near-to-intermediate term.
 If the Receiver were to sell all of these shares through the secondary market, assuming the market could absorb the sell order, the shares would likely have to be sold at a substantial discount compared to the then-current price per share being traded on the OTC Bulletin Board.
 In other words, the proceeds from such a secondary market sale would most likely equal to only a small fraction of the current market value stated above.
-The Receiver is contemplating the appropriate action to take with respect to all of the Receivership's interests in Bonds.com.
+The Receiver is working to sell the Receivership's interests in Bonds.com at a price that is beneficial to the Receivership estate.